 Every good press release ends with a call to action (CTA) that leaves the reader with a sense of urgency centered around the main message.
 When following the inverted pyramid methodology, you should tee up the call-to-action with supporting information that explains why the reader should feel compelled to reach out to your company.
 When executed properly, the press release has created a conversation with a potential new customer that could result in an increase in sales, or at least a relationship that you can nurture going forward.

-While sending a press release is great for getting your story heard, we also recognize it’s a small tactic that makes up a brand’s public relations strategy, which ultimately should support the overall marketing strategy.
-We’d love to support you and your brand with a strategic public relations strategy—reach out to us at firstname.lastname@example.org for more information!
+While sending a press release is a great way to tell your story, it’s also just part of what makes up a brand’s public relations strategy, which ultimately should support the overall marketing strategy.